dinukaj91/terraform-region-template/README.md

 You can add more environments and more regions as needed.

 To get a clear picture as to how the folders are structured run a tree command on the base directory

+For an example: To create an infrastructure

+cd into terraform-region-template/test-app/production/us-west-2
+terraform apply -var-file=us-west-2-production.tfvars